 Although the precept specifically mentions alcohol, we may also consider our relationship to other substances that cause heedlessness.
-This includes drugs in the traditional sense, such as marijuana, amphetamines, hallucinogens, etc. As I myself did at one point, many people consider marijuana to help them along the Buddhist path and in meditation.
+This includes drugs in the traditional sense, such as marijuana or marijuana wax, amphetamines, hallucinogens, etc. As I myself did at one point, many people consider marijuana to help them along the Buddhist path and in meditation.
 It definitely is worth examination, as drugs lead to heedlessness.
 The Buddha’s encouragement was to remain mindful and careful.
 Drugs get in the way of this.
 If we wish to take it even further, we may investigate our relationship to things like nicotine, caffeine, sugar, and even exercise.

 The Eight Precepts